Budhathoki-A/contact-keeper/ReadMe.txt

         Inside the models we create something called schema and that model file is then brought to any route files that we have

-Step 7: From User.js which is in model folder we bring it to users.js(in route
+Step 7: From User.js, which is in model folder we bring it to users.js(in route
         folder) and then we write code as res.send(req.body);
         After that we init middleware to use the res.body

+Step 8: